StellarLis/WebBlog/README.md

-# WebBlog2
+# WebBlog

-A better version of my previous web app where you can post your blogs.
-Also you have your profile page with a list of your own blogs. <br/>
-Link to the working site: https://inquisitive-mochi-28a427.netlify.app/
+A website where users can post their blogs.

 # Stack: